ayoub2352/ayoub2352/README.md

   - Email: [boulmeghrasayoub@gmail.com](mailto:boulmeghrasayoub@gmail.com)
   - LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/ayoub-boulmeghras-444567218/)

-- ⚡ **Fun fact:**
-  I’m an HR member of my university’s IT Club and actively provide IT training sessions.

 <!---
 ayoub2352/ayoub2352 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.